bobk48/linuxthetextbook/README.md

 The contents of the folders and files in this repository are as follows:

-ICE - In-Chapter Exercise solutions for Chapters 1-18, plus many W Chapters.
+ICE - In-Chapter Exercise solutions for Chapters 1-18.

 advisories - Documents related to the advisories.

-chap18 through chapW28 - Long C, Python, etc. program source code for the listed chapters.
+Long C, Python, etc. program source code for the printed book chapters.

 Errata.docx - Errata found or reported by the Last revised date.

 README.md - This readme page contents.

-ch12.zip through chW30.zip - Long C, Python, etc. program source code for the listed chapters.
+Long C, Python, etc. program source code for the printed book chapters.

 weblinks.docx - Weblinks for all chapters.